-Just as it is important to include counterargument to show that you are fair-minded and balanced, you must respond to the counterargument so that a reader clearly sees that you are not agreeing with the counterargument and thus abandoning or somehow undermining your own claim.
-Failure to include the response to counterargument can confuse the reader.
-There are several ways to respond to a counterargument.
-You can:
+Just as it is important to include counterargument to show that you are fair-minded and balanced, you must respond to the counterargument so that a reader clearly sees that you are not agreeing with the counterargument and thus abandoning or somehow undermining your own A claim is a type of argumentative thesis - we usually call it a claim when it is being used in a persuasive essay.
+Claims need to be defended by you with logical, persuasive reasoning.
+Claims can also be challenged.